-COMMUNICATION ACTIVITY & AIMS DATES TYPE OF ENGAGEMENT TARGET GROUP LEVEL Media Release To inform the community of Council's application to IPART for a Special Rate Variation and the ongoing process (should Council resolve to apply for an SRV).
-February 2023 Media release forwarded to all local and regional media outlets.
-Made available on Council Website, Our Place, Our Future Webpage., Social Media and eNewsletter General communityRatepayers • Inform Public Exhibition To exhibit the Draft Combined Delivery Program & 2022/23 Operational Plan, which include the capital works program taking into consideration the programs that will be undertaken under the three options for ensuring a sustainable future; one which will include any special variation, the second to include reduced service levels should an SRV application be unsuccessful.
+COMMUNICATION ACTIVITY & AIMS DATES TYPE OF ENGAGEMENT TARGET GROUP LEVEL Public Exhibition To exhibit the Draft Combined Delivery Program & 2022/23 Operational Plan, which include the capital works program taking into consideration the programs that will be undertaken under the two options for ensuring a sustainable future; one which will include any special variation, the second to include reduced service levels should an SRV application be unsuccessful.
 To obtain community feedback and consultation on the documents and the two options through seeking formal submissions from the community April-May 2023 Advertisements in the Village Voice and Lithgow Mercury.
 Advertisements on 2LT & MOVE FM Lithgow City Council website - Our Place, Our Future webpage Media Releases Council Connections eNews, Lithgow Business & Tourism Matters eNews, Resource Recovery eNews Social Media Targeted Facebook Live presentations Face to Face (COVID dependent) presentations at meetings of community organisations.
-Invitation webinars General community Local organisations Ratepayers Inform Consult Involve Media Release To inform the community of the results of the SRV application from IPART (should Council resolve to apply for an SRV).
+Invitation webinars General community Local organisations Ratepayers Business & Industry InformConsultInvolve Media Release To inform the community of the results of the SRV application from IPART (should Council resolve to apply for an SRV).
 May 2023 Notification received from IPART Report to Council - Success or otherwise Media Release to the community.
-General communityLocal organisationsRatepayers InformConsultInvolve Mail out to ratepayers To promote the adoption of the combined Delivery Program & Operational Plan and the final Capital Program for 2019/20.
-Media Release To inform the community of the final Capital Program for 2019/20.
-June-July 2023 Report final 2022/23 Operational Plan to Council with final scenario based on advice from IPART.
+General communityBusiness & IndustryRatepayers InformConsultInvolve Mail out to ratepayers To promote the adoption of the combined Delivery Program & Operational Plan and the final Capital Program for 2023/24.
+Media Release To inform the community of the final Capital Program for 2023/24 June-July 2023 Report final 2022/23 Operational Plan to Council with final scenario based on advice from IPART.
 Ratepayer letter from the Mayor - Final Capital Program for 2022/23 General communityLocal organisationsRatepayers InformConsultInvolve